plone/plone.recipe.zope2instance/README.rst

 Reporting bugs or asking questions
 ==================================

-PLease use the bug tracker in this repository at https://github.com/plone/plone.recipe.zope2instance/issues for questions and bug reports.
+Please use the bug tracker in this repository at https://github.com/plone/plone.recipe.zope2instance/issues for questions and bug reports.